TheRougeProject/legacy-v0-core/README.md

 # The Rouge Project - beta code factory and campaign contracts to be used with the RGE token

 WARNING: The Rouge token [RGE] has been audited but not yet the factory.
-Please do your own due diligences if you decide to use this code on the Ethereum mainnet.
-You may lose your RGE deposit.
+So, please do your own due diligences if you decide to use this code on a production network (Ethereum mainnet, POA, etc).
+You may lose your RGE deposit, ETH, POA and/or any ERC20, ERC721 tokens sent as attachment to a campaign.

 WARNING : this is NON AUDITED code.
 Use on testnet or with extreme caution.